 |OMFS 615||Current Trends in Medicine and Surgery (2)||12|

-Units for clinic practice courses do not count toward minimum number of didactic units required for the degree.
+Units for clinic practice courses are counted separate from the didactic units required for the certificate.

 Certificate—four (4) years (48 months) — full-time enrollment required